 Arva House is a three-bedded residential home offering a high degree of nurture, boundaries and experienced caring staff.
-Carefully assessing, understanding and working with younger children (although our registration is 6-16 years), to support them to process early traumatic experiences.
+Carefully assessing, understanding and working with younger children who may or may not have a diagnosis of Autism, but do have a learning difficulty or complex need to support them to process early traumatic experiences.
 Our purpose is to provide a home where children can safely learn healthy relationship skills to carry into adulthood.